amitofsk/dandy/docs/Dandy.md

 <br><br>
 Write the following instruction in the editor, and press the `Run` button.
 You should see the result in the bottom terminal window.

-The print statement is actually evaluated on the micrcocontroller.
+The print statement is actually evaluated on the microcontroller.
 The resulting message is sent serially via the USB cable to the computer and displayed in the terminal of the Arduino Lab IDE.

 ```python
 print ("Hello")